 Summer is when health conscious folks, dog owners included, tend to eat more of certain fruits simply because they’re in season.
 For peaches the biggest harvests are from May thru September in the United States.

-Anyone with a dog knows that when your canine sees you eating something, they would like to be included.
+Anyone with a dog knows that when your canine sees you eating something, they’d like to be included.
 For sure, dogs enjoy peaches and will happily wolf one down if you let them.
 The problem is certainly not finding delicious snacks for your dog but knowing which foods aren’t harmful.
 As such, peaches are a big question mark for concerned dog lovers.

 Let’s cover the important question of whether or not you can give peaches to a K9.
-After this hopefully you’ll have made up your mind regarding giving this delicious fruit to your beloved dog.
+After this you’ll have made up your mind regarding giving this delicious fruit to your beloved dog.

 Can I Give My Dog Peaches?
 Answer: Yes, occasionally but never the pit

 It’s a fact that peaches can be dangerous for dogs.
-The fruit itself is not harmful but the seed inside is what you have to be very concerned with.
+The fruit itself is not harmful but the seed inside is what you have to be concerned with.

 While your dog may experience a mild case of diarrhea or looser stools after eating some peaches, we’re more concerned with telling you about the dangers of peach pits!